 This website, SanTrans, opens the easy way for you to have available in the CAT-tool of your choice Europe’s IATE termbase, a collection of 8 million terms from the 24 languages of the EU.

-I can provide you (at a very low price) files ready for import into the main CAT programs like SDL Trados Studio 2011/2014/2015, DVX2/3, CafeTran, memoQ 2013/2014/2015, WordFast Classic/Pro and others, whithout being plagued by the problems that you would be faced with when trying to use the raw IATE data.
+I can provide you (at a very low price) files ready for import into the main CAT programs like SDL Trados Studio versions 2011 and upwards, DVX2/3, CafeTran, memoQ 2013 and upwards, WordFast Classic/Pro, Fluency and others, whithout being plagued by the problems that you would be faced with when trying to use the raw IATE data.

 In July 2014, the Termcoord of the Translation Centre for the Bodies of the European Union published a large data base (2.2 GB) on its webpage (Download IATE Termbase) – with the intention to make their information accessible for users for their own purposes.
 The data base now contains 1.3 million multilingual entries.
 Of course, most of the (prospective) users are translators, not linguists or terminologists, just because there are many more from the first category.
 However, when a translator wants to extract data from the data base in order to integrate them in his own CAT-tools, he is met with a large number of problems.